Free Mortgage Calculator: Monthly Payment, Total Interest, Early Payoff

 M = ─────────────────────

-One formula.
-Two hundred years old (Augustin Cournot, 1838).
-Used by every fixed-rate lender on Earth.
-The zero-interest special case degenerates to M = P / n; we handle that branch explicitly so a 0% mortgage simulation doesn't divide by zero.
+This matches the standard formula the Consumer Financial Protection Bureau (CFPB) describes for amortizing loans, and the same math Freddie Mac and every fixed-rate lender uses.
+The zero-interest special case degenerates to M = P / n; this tool handles that branch explicitly so a 0% simulation never divides by zero.

 US 30-Year Fixed Mortgage Rates: Historical Context